2c-i, 2c-e, 2C-b Abuse: Understanding Research Chemicals

 After detox, depending on the individual’s clinical evaluation, the treatment options are inpatient and outpatient rehabilitation programs depending on the severity of the drug abuse.
 Inpatient programs involve staying in a facility for several weeks or months, and outpatient programs typically involve traveling to the treatment center or hospital multiple times per week.
 Therapy, 12-Step programs, and support groups are available for all kinds of addiction.

 An important aspect of addiction treatment is to ensure that the addicted individual is supported, gains the tools needed to prevent relapse, and that the person’s life is well-balanced and safe.
 Stress, lack of life satisfaction, co-occurring mental illness, and other distressing factors all increase the risk of going back to the drug.
-For club drug users, it can be very helpful to get them involved in new activities away from the club scene that will provide them with joy and excitement, and keep them busy.
+For those who use club drugs, it can be very helpful to get them involved in new activities away from the club scene that will provide them with joy and excitement, and keep them busy.
 A happy, healthy individual is less likely to return to drugs.

 Need more info?